abhiTronix/vidgear/docs/gears/streamgear/introduction.md

 &thinsp;

 ## Recommended Players

-!!! tip "Useful Links"

-    - Checkout [this detailed blogpost](https://ottverse.com/mpeg-dash-video-streaming-the-complete-guide/) on how MPEG-DASH works.

-    - Checkout [this detailed blogpost](https://ottverse.com/hls-http-live-streaming-how-does-it-work/) on how HLS works.

-    - Checkout [this detailed blogpost](https://ottverse.com/hls-http-live-streaming-how-does-it-work/) for HLS vs. MPEG-DASH comparsion.

 === "GUI Players"
     - [x] **[MPV Player](https://mpv.io/):** _(recommended)_ MPV is a free, open source, and cross-platform media player.
 It supports a wide variety of media file formats, audio and video codecs, and subtitle types.